yoeripasmans/datadivision/readme.md

 });
 ```

-14. Added my own color scheme
+18. Added my own color scheme to the bubbles

 ```javascript
 var color = d3.scaleOrdinal(["#C50D2F", "#5C9CCC", "#00a76f", "#0A5191", "#DEDEDE", "#FECF06", "#284878"]);
 ```

-13. Added a value to the labels in the bubbles.
+19. Added a value label to the text labels in the bubbles.

 ```javascript
 .append("tspan")